3medium bell peppers cut into thin strips(or 1 lb. frozen sliced peppers)

 Heat 1 tablespoon of the oil in a large, deep skillet over medium-high heat, about 2 minutes.
 Add the bell peppers, the onions, and half the seasoning mix.
 Cook, stirring often, until just tender, about 5 minutes.
 If the bottom of the skillet becomes too dry, add a little water, a tablespoon at a time.
 You can also reduce the heat to medium.

 Using a slotted spoon, remove the vegetables to a plate.
 Add the remaining oil to the skillet, then add the chicken slices with the second half of the seasonings.
 Stir-fry until the chicken is almost fully cooked, about 4 minutes.
 Again, if the bottom of the skillet becomes too dry while you cook the chicken, add a little water.

 Return the vegetables to the skillet.
 Stir-fry everything together for 1-2 more minutes, until the chicken is fully cooked and the dish is heated through.

-Serve the chicken fajitas in bowls, drizzled with the pan juices, and topped (if you wish) with salsa, guacamole, sour cream, and/or shredded cheddar.
-You can also spoon the chicken fajitas into warm tortillas or serve them in lettuce cups.
+Serve the fajitas in bowls, drizzled with the pan juices, and topped (if you wish) with salsa, guacamole, sour cream, and/or shredded cheddar.
+You can also spoon them into warm tortillas or serve them in lettuce cups.